-My research agenda focusses on the intersection of social networks, inequality, and health.
+My research agenda focusses on the intersection of the labor market, the educational system, social networks, inequality, and health.
 To study these topics I am relying on quantitative methods.

 As soon as you are born, they make you feel small.
 By giving you no time instead of it all.